 Usually, you won’t need surgery.
 Instead, your doctors most likely will need to place one or more stents.

 First, your doctors will thread a thin tube called a catheter to reach the blocked artery.
-They’ll make a small cut through your skin, maybe in your leg.
+They’ll make a small cut through your skin, maybe in your leg or wrist.
 A tiny balloon at the tip of the catheter will inflate and push through the blockage.
 This is called an angioplasty.

 Arteries opened with angioplasty can become blocked again.
 To prevent that, doctors can also put in a small stainless steel mesh tube called a stent to prop open the artery walls.
 This can be done during your angioplasty.